alonsocanov/My_Webpage/README.md

 # My Webpage

 This is a presentation and personal projects webpage demonstration.
-The webpage was developed using using [Ixaya's](https://www.ixaya.com) [Manger framework](https://github.com/Ixaya/Manager).
+The webpage was developed using using [Ixaya's](https://www.ixaya.com) [Manger framework](https://github.com/Ixaya/Manager) thai it is based on [CodeIgniter's](https://codeigniter.com) framework.

 ## References to the Manager Framework